-- Final prioritisation by the Roadmap Evaluation Committee – Meeting about 6 months after the previous step, this time including MAX IV Board members.
-Based on supplementary information requested in the previous step, the committee recommends which EoIs from categories A and B should enter the roadmap.
-The Committee also reviews which items currently in the roadmap should stay there.
+- Prioritisation by the Roadmap Evaluation Committee – Meeting some months after the previous step Based on supplementary information requested in the previous step, the committee recommends which EoIs from categories A and B should enter the roadmap.
+The committee passes a list to the MAX IV board.
 Final decisions are taken by the MAX IV Board.

 The criteria and detailed evaluation process will be intensively discussed with the Swedish universities and user community.
 The evaluation criteria are expected to include issues that are fairly standard in these circumstances, for example:

-- Contribution to positioning MAX IV at the global forefront of science
+- Positions MAX IV at the international forefront of science

-- Increasing the unique capabilities overall for MAX IV
+- Utilizes the unique capabilities of MAX IV

 - Potential for societal impact